Is Your Website Working For You?

 - Test your copy - For the most accurate indication of a winning headline, use A/B testing to determine which variation drives the most conversions.
 You can use tools like HubSpot’s A/B Testing Tool, Google’s Website Optimizer, or services like 5 Second Test.

 Educate and Offer Value

 Even though the purpose of a corporate website is to provide information about your products and services, not everyone is going to be ready to buy the first time they visit your site.
 Even though it might sometimes feel like it, remember it’s not all about you.
-Make sure you are answering the important question: What’s in it for them?
+Make sure you are constantly answering the important question: What’s in it for them?

 - Offer more than just product content - Provide e-Books, whitepapers, videos, and other forms of content that is educational and that visitors to your site will actually care about.
 This will nurture prospects through your marketing and sales funnel until they are ready to buy.
-Plus, they will be receiving valuable information along the way and not just a sales pitch.
+Plus, they’ll be receiving valuable information along the way and not just a sales pitch.